Vincent J. McCauley: AMECEA: 1964–1979

 In 1964, during the Second Vatican Council, McCauley became chairman of the Association of Member Episcopal Conferences in Eastern Africa (AMECEA).
 He guided the association through its first three triennial plenary meetings, and arranged the basic organization of AMECEA and its departments.
 He also established the Gaba Pastoral Institute for the formation of catechists.
 When his chairmanship ended in 1973, he replaced Flynn as secretary-general.
 McCauley, in assuming the new responsibility, moved from Fort Portal to Nairobi.

 Death

 Bishop McCauley suffered from facial skin cancer for much of his adult life.
 In all, he had more than fifty surgeries.
 As he grew older, additional health concerns emerged.
 In September 1976, a plastic aorta was inserted into his heart at the Mayo Clinic.
 Beginning in July 1982, he began to suffer acute pulmonary hemorrhages.
 In October 1982, he returned to the U.S. for treatment.
 McCauley died while undergoing risky exploratory surgery on November 1, 1982, and was buried in the Holy Cross community cemetery at Notre Dame on November 4.

-In August 2006, the cause for canonization of Bishop McCauley, C.S.C. was introduced in the Congregation of Saints.
+In August 2006, the cause for canonization of Bishop McCauley, CSC was introduced in the Congregation of Saints.
 As "Servant of God" Bishop McCauley's case was continuing to be reviewed as of 2022.